vimeo/VimeoUpload/README.md

     operation.start()
 ```

-Next, use `ExportOperation` to export a copy of the [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html).
+Next, use VimeoUpload's `ExportOperation` to export a copy of the [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html).
 You can then use the resulting `url` to [obtain an upload ticket](#obtaining-an-upload-ticket).

 ```Swift
     let exportSession = ... // The export session you just generated (see above)